lorinc/bowtie_simulation/README.md

 # About the simulation
-We will simulate the sales in a B2C coffee home-delivery subscription servive.
+We will simulate the sales in a B2C coffee home-delivery subscription service.

 ### Why simulate?
-The purpose is learning through playing with the answers of the service provider as simulated data comes in.
+The purpose is simulating the challenges of a sales org.
+Only know, what you research, and even then, data might be misleading.
+Yet, you got to ad run campaigns, special offers, launch new productlines and improve your revenue.

 ### Why this company?
 - everyone can imagine this company